The Story Mattered More Than the Finishes

 The eventual buyers came through a city program, which brought a different kind of process — more structure, more time, and the need for both a knowledgeable agent and patient sellers.

-As things came together, the buyers were able to step into the process and be part of a few final decisions.
+As things came together, the buyers were able to step into the process in a more meaningful way.

 The Detail